Williamsmene/alx-low_level_programming/0x00-hello_world/README.md

-write a c prroogram that prints
+write a c program that prints exactly